-As you write, think about incorporating proven copywriting techniques into your work.
-Readers respond negatively to product descriptions that come across as over-engineered or packed with marketing-speak catchphrases, but a few simple devices can improve your copy’s impact.
+When I wrote product descriptions, I also liked to incorporate proven copywriting techniques into my work.
+While readers respond negatively to product descriptions that come across as over-engineered or packed with marketing-speak catchphrases, skillfully adopting a few copywriting techniques can improve your descriptions’ impact.

 Once you have a first draft written, read it aloud to yourself.
 Does it sound conversational and appropriate?
 Does it flow nicely and naturally, without any clunky sentences or unnecessarily big words?

 If you can confidently answer “yes” to those questions, it’s time to bring your product description into the final stage.